hindu-muppala/NovalHelp/README.md

   Main directory, containing modules and scripts for maritime analytics and file processing.

   - **novelHack_Data/novelHack/**
-    Data files and scripts related to the novelHack project components for advanced analytics and prototyping.[1][2]
+    Data files and scripts related to the novelHack project components for advanced analytics and prototyping.

   - **pdf_files/**
-    Collection of maritime-related PDF documents, such as "indian-navy-air-defense-exercise-areas_01-25.md.pdf", containing real-world surveillance data and military zone information.[3]
+    Collection of maritime-related PDF documents, such as "indian-navy-air-defense-exercise-areas_01-25.md.pdf", containing real-world surveillance data and military zone information.

   - **pdf_to_md/**
-    Scripts and outputs for converting PDF files to Markdown, simplifying downstream data analysis and processing tasks.[4]
+    Scripts and outputs for converting PDF files to Markdown, simplifying downstream data analysis and processing tasks.

   - **set.py**
-    Python script for custom data operations or utility functions relating to the contents of this folder.[5]
+    Python script for custom data operations or utility functions relating to the contents of this folder.

   - **NavyAnalytics/**
     Contains source code for Django-based analytics tools, including:
     - NavyAnalytics (project settings)
     - mapApi (Django app)
     - db.sqlite3 (database)
-    - manage.py (management script)[6][7][8][9]
+    - manage.py (management script)

 ## Key Data Files